pryley/site-reviews/readme.txt

 - Fixed the plugin's service container being unable to register a factory
 - Fixed the plugins screen load time when the licence server is unreachable
 - Fixed the post meta cache not being cleared when the rating counts are recalculated
+- Fixed the Prosopo Procaptcha error details not being included in the log when a captcha is rejected
 - Fixed the redirect after duplicating a review with the Duplicate Page plugin
 - Fixed the review cache not being cleared when a rating is deleted
 - Fixed the Unapprove link publishing the review instead of unapproving it when javascript is disabled